js-girls/workshop/STEPS.md

   <li>Buy coffee</li>
 ```

-Very simple markup: the only thing it contains is the text of the task.
+Very simple markup; the only thing it contains is the text of the task.

 Now we need something like this: